tywalch/electrodb/README.md

 For an example, lets look at the needs of application used to manage Shopping Mall properties.
 The application assists employees in the day-to-day operations of multiple Shopping Malls.

 ### Shopping Mall Requirements
-1. As a Maintenance Worker I need to know which stores are currently in each Mall down to the Building they are located.
+1. As a Maintenance Worker, I need to know which stores are currently in each Mall down to the Building they are located.
-2. As a Helpdesk Employee I need to locate related stores in Mall locations by Store Category.
+2. As a Helpdesk Employee, I need to locate related stores in Mall locations by Store Category.
-3. As a Property Manager I need to identify upcoming leases in need of renewal.
+3. As a Property Manager, I need to identify upcoming leases in need of renewal.

 Create a new Entity using the `StoreLocations` schema defined [above](#shopping-mall-stores)